twentyOne2x/attnmarkets-docs/docs/users/for-launchpads-and-incubators.md

 Your benefits:

 - better outcomes for the strongest teams,
-- a share of the interest and fees,
+- a share of the interest and revenues,
 - a tangible differentiator vs other launchpads.

 <details>